 - WeChat Mini-programs: these are mini-apps within the main app.
 Usually used for e-commerce platforms, games or productivity tools.

-- Enterprise Accounts: meant for internal management of companies.
+- WeCom Accounts: meant for the internal management of companies.
 They require both the account and the follower to approve each-other.

 Without any external programs, your WeChat funnel will look something like the chart below:

 As you can see, while your WeChat page can attract and potentially engage with leads, however, moving leads into your CRM would be an entirely manual process.
 It’s advisable to avoid any manual process where possible (especially in China) as they will be prone to human error.
 This funnel is still not a bad start for many businesses new to China, especially in B2B as Chinese people are very direct and often want to go straight to sales – skipping inbound content etc.

 To create a better funnel and completely remove manual processes of logging leads, JING was developed as a supplementary product to WeChat by JING Digital, a company based in Shanghai.
 JING uses API connections to interact with WeChat and measure engagements and contact information.
 As WeChat is still a very closed system, there are lots of restrictions as to what contact information can be exported, but JING does a good job of nurturing leads and getting more contact information (phone, email etc) which it can pass to a CRM.
 JING is probably the most comprehensive of the solutions and best suited to bigger businesses that require more functions.

 Here’s what your WeChat funnel could look like with JING:

 - O2O (offline to online) tracking through custom QR codes which can be generated within the application.
 This is super useful for businesses doing lots of trade shows or other non-digital marketing/PR activities.

 - Advanced chatbot in WeChat linked to your CRM: engage with leads in real-time using complex logic to nurture engagement and improve conversions.

 - Customer Service: allows sales to interact with leads through the company portal without needing to use personal accounts.